Acquia’s Personalization Maturity Model for Driving Engagement

 Personalization isn’t a new concept, yet many marketing teams are still seeking to understand where to start and how best to leverage it within their company.

 One-to-one customer experiences is often associated with personalization, but in reality there are varying degrees of personalization.
 If you try to jump right to one-to-one customer experiences then you’ll quickly become overwhelmed.
 It’s best to start small, gather insights and continuously optimize over time.
-As an example, if you had never run a marathon before, you would likely start out with a shorter race before preparing for a full-length marathon — in other words, you would follow the crawl, walk and run approach.
+As an example, if you had never run a marathon before, you would likely start out with a shorter race before preparing for a full-length marathon — in other words, you'd follow the crawl, walk, and run approach.

 Acquia’s new Personalization Maturity Model is a great tool to help you define realistic personalization goals.
 This Maturity Model is designed to help you realistically assess your personalization goals based on several factors that will be unique to your company, such as the following:

 Goals – What are you trying to achieve with personalization and do you have multiple goals or a single goal such as conversion?